Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Demonstration of the CLV benchmark on Quantinuum Hardware

+The emulators were used to identify the range of qubit counts for which the device is expected to reliably implement random Clifford unitaries according to the benchmark criteria (see also Fig.~\ref{fig : clifford_30}, which shows that at qubit count $n=30$, the emulated results suggest a possible failure).
 The analysis on the emulators enabled us to restrict the experimental search space.
 Since the success conditions are formulated in a worst-case manner, we stopped the evaluation whenever a measured expectation value violated the benchmark criteria at a given qubit count, and the benchmark was subsequently repeated for smaller qubit counts.
-To reduce experimental resource requirements, we first performed a rough scan over the emulator-identified region by evaluating a reduced number of stabilizer operators for each candidate qubit count.
+We first performed a rough scan over the emulator-identified region using a reduced number of stabilizer operators for each candidate qubit count, which reduced the experimental resource requirements.
 This procedure enabled an educated estimate of the achievable Clifford Volume, which was then refined by more detailed measurements in the vicinity of the expected threshold.

-Based on the emulator-based estimates, we initially predicted that the device would exhibit a Clifford Volume of approximately 30–31 qubits (see Fig. ~\ref{fig : clifford_30}).
+Using the emulator estimates, we initially predicted that the device would exhibit a CLV of approximately 30–31 (see Fig. ~\ref{fig : clifford_30}).
 The experimental results, however, indicated that the real device slightly outperforms the emulator predictions for this specific task.

 An initial scan was therefore performed by measuring a single stabilizer associated with a randomly chosen Clifford unitary for each qubit count in the interval from 30 to 40 qubits, which allowed us to localize the relevant region of interest (see Fig. ~\ref{fig : clifford_scan}).

-Based on these results, a full round of the Clifford Volume benchmark was carried out for qubit counts near the identified threshold.
-For qubit counts of 35 and 36, the defined success criteria were clearly violated (see Figures ~\ref{fig: clifford_35} and ~\ref{fig: clifford_36}).
+Based on these results, a full round of the CLV benchmark was carried out for qubit counts near the identified threshold.
+For qubit counts of 35 and 36, the defined success criteria were clearly violated (see Fig.~\ref{fig:clv_n35_n36} and Table~\ref{tab:pauli_expectations_35_36}).

 In contrast, for 34 qubits the measured expectation values were found to lie very close to the threshold, but across all four measurement rounds the system consistently satisfied the benchmark criteria.
-We therefore assign a Clifford Volume of 34 qubits to the H2-1 device under the conditions of this experiment (see Fig. ~\ref{fig : clifford_34} and Table ~\ref{tab : Clifford_34}).
+We therefore assign a Clifford Volume of 34 to the H2-1 device under the conditions of this experiment (see Fig. ~\ref{fig : clifford_34} and Table ~\ref{tab : Clifford_34}).